Lepenski Vir: Reconstructions

 Borislav Jovanović, who explored the Padina location, attempted a reconstruction employing a basic "three-stick hut" arrangement.
 The "official", Mitrović's version, after many changes and adaptations became technically possible by the time of the opening of the visitor center in Lepenski Vir, in 2011.
 The main problem was the relation of the inclinations of the roof surface and the purlin.
 Marija Jovin and Siniša Temerinski, from the Institute for the protection of the monuments, created a model based on the pronounced inclination of the purlin, removal of the central pillar and a change in the direction of the roof carrier.
 In this way, the concept of a slender, elongated construction was achieved, which allowed efficient conduction of smoke to the outside.
 It was based on an older version of the simple tripod by Velizar Ivić and a more complex variant of Petar Đorđević, who worked on the excavation on the Padina location.
 Bojana Mihajlović and Andrej Starović from the National Museum in Belgrade created a holographic animation of the house based on the "shallow" purlin and with animal hides on the roof instead of pieces of wood.
 In complete contrast was the holographic version of the house by Borić.
 In the later period of explorations on the Vlasac locality, Borić constructed his version of a house on location, but it contains vertical walls which appeared much later in architecture.
 Some other proposed reconstructions were deemed even less possible as they included the orthogonal base or upper floor, based on the assumption that stony, garland-like reinforcements are actually remains of the former stone walls.
 Almost all proposed reconstructions, regardless of differences, belong to the pyramidal or tent-like type (even though they are shaped like frustums).

 Burials

 Some of the dead were buried in the houses under the exceptionally preserved floors.
 They are believed to be prominent members of the group but there are also some skeletons of children.

-Srejović believed that the Lepenians developed the "cult of the head", which is why all discovered sculptures are actually head busts..
-The ritual burials included a curious practice of removing the skull from the head, then the mandible from the skull before they were all be buried separately.
+Srejović believed that the Lepenians developed the "cult of the head", which is why all discovered sculptures are actually head busts.
+The ritual burials included a curious practice of removing the skull from the head, then the mandible from the skull before they were all buried separately.
 Skulls were placed in special stone structures.
 A skull would be placed on a larger stone slab then protected by crushed stones.
 All separately buried skulls are male, while all the mandibles are female.